Royal African Company: Later activities and insolvency

-In 1689, the company acknowledged that it had lost its monopoly with the end of royal power in the Glorious Revolution, and it ceased issuing letters of marque.
+In 1689, the company acknowledged that it had lost its monopoly with the overthrow of the Stuart monarchy in the Glorious Revolution 1688–89, and it ceased issuing letters of marque.
 Edward Colston transferred a large segment of his original shareholding to William III at the beginning of 1689, securing the new regime's favour.
-To maintain the company and its infrastructure and end its monopoly, parliament passed the Trade with Africa Act 1697 (9 Will.
-3 c.
+To maintain the company and its infrastructure and to end its monopoly, parliament passed the Trade with Africa Act 1697 (9 Will.
+3. c.
 26).
-Among other provisions, the Act opened the African trade to all English merchants who paid a ten per cent levy to the company on all goods exported from Africa.
+Among other provisions, the act opened the African trade to all English merchants who paid a ten per cent levy to the company on all goods exported from Africa.

 From 1694 to 1700, the company was a major participant in the Komenda Wars in the port city Komenda in the Eguafo Kingdom in modern-day Ghana.
 The company allied with a merchant prince named John Cabess and various neighbouring African kingdoms to depose the king of Eguafo and establish a permanent fort and factory in Komenda.
 The English took two French forts and lost them again, after which the French destroyed Fort James.
 The place appears to have been soon regained and in the War of Spanish Succession to have been twice retaken by the French.
 In the treaty of Utrecht it remained English.
 The French wars caused considerable losses to the company.

-The company was unable to withstand competition on the terms imposed by the Act and in 1708 became insolvent, surviving until 1750 in a state of much reduced activity.
+The company was unable to withstand competition on the terms imposed by the act and in 1708 became insolvent, surviving until 1750 in a state of much reduced activity.
 In 1709 Charles Davenant published Reflections upon the Constitution and Management of Trade to Africa, in which he "reverted to his normal attitude of suspicion and outright hostility towards the Dutch."
 This pamphlet advocated renewing the Royal African Company's monopoly on slave trade on the basis that the Dutch competition "necessitated the maintenance of forts, which only a joint-stock company could afford."
 Captain John Massey was sent as engineer to the RAC fort at Gambia River in the early 1720s; finding the fort ill-supplied and with his soldiers dying, he turned pirate alongside George Lowther.

 The company continued purchasing and transporting slaves until 1731, when it abandoned slaving in favour of ivory and gold dust.

 From 1668 to 1722, the Royal African Company provided gold to the English Mint.
 Coins made with such gold are designed with an elephant below the bust of the king and/or queen.
 This gold also gave the coinage its name, the guinea.